abeakkas/ipho-unofficial.org/src/README.md

 * Years are not necessarily consecutive

 ##### database/countries.csv:
-* Columns: country code, name, website, if-former
+* Columns: country-code, name, website, if-former

 ##### database/2020.csv:
-* Columns: rank, name, country code, medal, website
+* Columns: rank, name, country-code, medal, website

 ## Notes
 * Fahim Tajwar@2017 and Mohammad Fahim Tajwar@2014 from Bangladesh are not the same person